etnt/mfl/README.md

 This implementation demonstrates how complex lambda expressions can be reduced to a minimal set of combinators while preserving their computational meaning.

 ### 8. MFL - Transform (mfl_transform.py)
-A simple transformation that converts `letrec` constructs to `let` constructs plus using a `Y-combinator` to achieve recursion.
+An AST transformation code that converts `letrec` constructs to `let` constructs plus using a `Y-combinator` to achieve recursion.
 This transformation is useful for languages that do not support `letrec` directly.
+For Core Erlang however, which supports a form of
+`letrec`, a special transformation is made to fit how Core Erlang wants it.

 ## Requirements